Oakleigh, Victoria: History

 The Convent of the Good Shepherd occupied the northernmost boundary of the city until it was demolished in 1984 to make way for the extensions of Chadstone Shopping Centre.
 Chadstone Shopping Centre opened in 1960 and was constructed on land that was initially leased from the Good Shepherd Sisters for 99 years.
 In 1983 the whole site was purchased from the congregation.
 Chadstone Shopping Centre is now part of Malvern East.
 Chadstone Shopping Centre was built about 1.5 kilometres from the Oakleigh shopping centre.
 Although trading in the three or four active street in the Oakleigh shopping centre was maintained with one-way traffic and pedestrianisation, the contrast with climate-controlled Chadstone was apparent.

 The Oakleigh General Cemetery was in operation from 1860 until 1960.
 It is situated in Oakleigh Pioneer Memorial Park.

 The Oakleigh library, now a branch of Monash Public Library, was moved to its current location on Drummond Street in 1967 and a new foyer integrated it with the old Mechanics Institute Hall and Senior Citizens rooms.

 Oakleigh Primary School No. 1601 was established in 1875.
 The lower-school is situated in a renovated building (first opened in 1914).
 The middle and upper school are situated in the modern building (opened in 1977).
 The school opened a purpose-built kindergarten in 2005 for 3- and 4-year-old children.
 In 2011, a Performing Arts Centre was added, it being built out of concrete and having an iron roof, and in 2017, portable classrooms were placed on the tennis courts to cater to the ever-expanding school.
 Since 2011, Jack Fisher was the principal of the school, but he resigned in 2017.

 The Oakleigh Motel, the first of its kind, and an example of Googie architecture, was opened in time for the 1956 Summer Olympics.
 The building was on the Monash Council heritage register, but despite this the council granted permission to demolish it.
 Heritage Victoria has since granted provisional heritage status to the building.
 The motel ushered in an era when the motor car dominated the city as Melbourne sprawled and expanded to absorb Oakleigh and also Dandenong into its ever-expanding south-eastern conurbation.

 Oakleigh was defined as a Major Activity Centre as part of the Melbourne 2030 planning policy.

 Demographics and housing

 The area is traditionally known to have a strong Greek cultural influence, largely due to the influx of said immigrants to Australia in the mid-20th century.
-Fourteen per cent of those living in the suburb speak Greek at home.
+Fourteen percent of those living in the suburb speak Greek at home.

 Evidence of Greek cultural influence can be found in the Oakleigh Cannons football club, which was established in 1972 by Greek immigrants.
 Further evidence of Greek cultural influence can be found in the Greek Orthodox church of Agioi Anargyroi.